imageqrcode/gifqrcodegenerator/README.md

 # gifqrcodegenerator
- Gif QR Code Generator by Onnaship on https://imageqrcode.com
+Free Image and Gif QR Code Generator by Onnaship on https://imageqrcode.com